bingyuzhang/bingyu/index.md

 # Research

 I am interested in symplectic and contact geometry/topology and relate physics.
-Now I am focus on using microlocal sheaf theory to study symplectic geometry of the cotangent bundles.
+Now I am focusing on using microlocal sheaf theory to study symplectic geometry of the cotangent bundles.
 In particular, we can study categories associated to a Lagrangian submanifold or a domain in cotangent bundles.
 These categories and functors between them contain lots of geometry information of given Lagrangian submanifolds or domains.

 ## Paper